tshekar9/Data-Scientist-Portfolio/README.md

-# Dr. Tej Shekar - Data Analyst Portfolio
+# Tej Shekar - Portfolio
 This portfolio includes a collection of personal projects and projects from my Master's in Data Analytics from Western Governors University.
-This serves to showcase my skills in Python and its most commonly used open source data libraries, as well as SQL, Tableau and Excel.
+This serves to showcase my skills in Python, as well as SQL, Tableau and Excel.

 ### Email: tejshekar9@gmail.com